litmuschaos/litmus-e2e/README.md

   </tr>
     <tr>
     <td>Cleanup</td>
-    <td>In this stage, the cluster along with VPC Network gets deleted.</td>
+    <td>In this stage, the litmus repo is removed and cluster gets disconnected.</td>
   </tr>
 </table>

-## How to view the details of the last few pipeline runs?
-To view the details of the last few pipeline runs:
-- Choose the above directory whose pipeline details you want.
-- Inside it contains the jobs details in each folder and pipeline details in README.md.

 # OpenEBS E2E Pipeline
-It contains the Gitlab e2e pipeline with BDD and other test cases for OpenEBS experiments.
+It contains the openebs e2e BDDs for OenEBS experiments.
 A stateful application (percona) deployed using cstor (OpenEBS Storage class).
 The chaos is performed on the different OpenEBS components using the same application.
 In the end, The application, litmus, and OpenEBS are removed successfully.

 ### Different Stages:
 <table style="width:100%">